NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 own data.
 We recommend that you second check your results against another source.

-Further down are some Structure-from-Motion examples.
+Structure-from-Motion examples are in :numref:`sfm_examples`.

 .. toctree::